This module consists of a mix of high-level, core, low-level and

 blocks, or dielectric values of different shells for spherical particles

 as diagonal blocks.
-The output TIJ
+The output TIJ is the scatterer-centred

 T-matrices calculated using Mackowski & Mishchenko’s